sensu/sensu-flow/README.md

 Github Action for Sensu flow resource management pattern.

 ## Introduction
-This github action will allow you to manage Sensu resources for a namespaces by making use of sensuctl prune and create commands.
-The `sensu prune` command is scope by the action's `matching_label`, `matching_condition`, and `managed_resources`settings.
-Please see the sensuctl command documentation for information.
+This github action will allow you to manage Sensu resources for multiple namespaces by making use of sensuctl prune and create commands.
+The `sensu prune` command is scoped by the action's `matching_label`, `matching_condition`, and `managed_resources`settings.

 In order to use this action, you'll need to define a Sensu user and associated role based access control.